code-poel/cloudflare-sse-datastar/README.md

 ## Implementation Details

 ### HTML Minification
-All HTML fragments are automatically minified before being sent to the client.
+All HTML fragments pushed through the `mergeFragments` event type are automatically minified before being sent to the client.
 The minification process attempts to:
 - Remove unnecessary whitespace
 - Preserve essential whitespace in text content
 - Maintain HTML structure and functionality